Story

 I am a 67-year-old retired University of London professor, based in Surrey (Guildford).
 I have always had a passion for adventure and long-distance walks.

-In 2022, I hiked the length of Britain from Land's End to John O'Groats, and in 2023, I completed a 480-mile trek across Sri Lanka to raise funds for the welfare of street dogs.
-On the 29th August 2024, I am taking on a new challenge: walking the entire length of Ireland to support two dementia charities - the Alzheimer Society of Ireland and the Alzheimer's Society.
+In 2022, I completed a 1,125-mile hike across Britain from Land's End to John O'Groats, and in 2023, I undertook a 480-mile trek across Sri Lanka to raise funds for the welfare of street dogs.
+During autumn 2024 (29th August – 6th October) I completed a new challenge: to walk the entire length of Ireland to support two dementia charities - the Alzheimer Society of Ireland and the Alzheimer’s Society.

-Your generous contributions will directly benefit these charities, ensuring that no one faces dementia alone.
-Thank you for considering supporting this important cause.
+Your generous contributions will directly benefit these charities and help to ensure that no one faces dementia alone.
+Thank you for your kindness and for any donation that you may offer.
+I am grateful and appreciative.